Film Review: Ti West’s X

 The other, and much more developed and tragic exploration of nature and the need of being sexually desired comes in the form of Pearl, the elderly farmer’s wife who desperately longs to feel a sensual connection with her husband–or failing that, anyone–again.
 She comments to Maxine about how Howard would once do anything for her as the two look over pictures from her youth, when Pearl was a dancer.

-I think this is a beautiful exploration, and one horror that audiences, who by and large tend to skew younger, should stop to reflect on.
+I think this is a beautiful exploration, and one horror audiences, who by and large skew younger, should stop to reflect on.
 The need to be sexually desired, and to connect with another person on a psycho-sexual level is inborn to most of us, and for the majority of people under fifty, the idea that this is something ephemeral goes largely unconsidered.
 Pearl’s husband refuses her advances, saying ‘my heart can’t take it’ which is an uncharacteristically apt turn of phrase in this case, as we see that Pearl’s heart perhaps cannot take the idea that sensuality is behind her.

 The characters of Maxine and Pearl are both played by Mia Goth, and these two are regularly juxtaposed throughout the film, filmed in similar positions, situations, and location.
 We see how Pearl is so keenly diminished, robbed of her ambitions and will for life when her youth and sexuality are taken away.
 This is explored with other characters, and reinforced repeatedly in the conflict between young and old.
 The theme is perhaps most pointedly hammered home by a respectable rendition of Landslide by Brittany Snow and Kid Cudi in the bunkhouse, just before the violence kicks off.